maomlab/maomlab.github.io/_pages/molecule_nodes.md

    2. An annoying thing is that its tricky to orient the camera as an obect.
 A way I found that is easier is to lock the camera to the view and then move the view around.
 To do this click the right `<` in the very upper right of the viewport, then select the `View` -> View Lock -> Lock Camera to View.
 You can uncheck this when you're done so you can go back to your scene.
    3. On a mac you can use two fingers to the view around.
 Hold down shift to pan.

+### Lighting
+   1. Add light `Add` -> `Light` then select `Point`, `Sun`, `Spot`, or `Area`.
+   2. E.g. to add an area light, scale it larger with `s`, and position it.
+Select the light then under the `Data` panel (Looks like green lighbulb), set the power and the color and other properties
+   3. Basic studio lighting has a main bright light source, and one or more back and/or fill lights of complementary colors.
+Blender Guru has a nice [How to Make Studio Lighting in Blender](https://youtu.be/5UCc3Z_-ibs) tutorial.

 ### Style the molecule
    1. Select the molecule.
    2. Select the `Geometry Nodes` from the toolbar.
 This is flowgraph style programming environment where each node is a function that takes input and has outputs can can be wired together.
 The first input is `Group Input` and the last output is `Group Output`.